-A \$1.00 increase (or decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (or decrease) the as adjusted tangible book value per share after this offering by approximately \$, and dilution in tangible book value per share to new investors by approximately \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise in full their option to purchase additional shares of common stock from us in this offering, the as adjusted tangible book value after this offering would be \$ per share, the increase in net tangible book value to existing shareholders would be \$ per share and the dilution to new investors would be \$ per share, in each case assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+If the underwriters exercise in full their option to purchase additional shares of common stock from us in this offering, the as adjusted tangible book value after this offering would be \$14.69 per share, the increase in net tangible book value to existing shareholders would be \$0.29 per share and the dilution to new investors would be \$2.81 per share, in each case assuming an initial public offering price of \$18.50 per share.

 The following table summarizes the total consideration paid to us and the average price paid per share by existing shareholders and investors purchasing common stock in this offering.
-This information is presented on a pro forma basis as of December 31, 2018, after giving effect to our sale of shares of common stock in this offering, assuming the underwriters exercise in full their option to purchase additional shares of common stock from us in this offering, at an initial public offering price of \$ per share, which is the midpoint of the price range on the cover of this prospectus.
+This information is presented on a pro forma basis as of December 31, 2018, after giving effect to our sale of 2,700,000 shares of common stock in this offering, assuming that the underwriters do not exercise their option to purchase additional shares, at an initial public offering price of \$17.50 per share.